sebastien-lemieux/fastq-learn-julia/LOG.md

 * Found out that most allocation are done when calling getindex() on an Array.
   Difficult to avoid.
 This fits with most lines taking time in the profiling being [] accesses on arrays. @inbounds seems to reduce some allocations.

+2020-03-27 (21:00-):
+* Need to combine both approach.
+Use hash to build the table then transfer to a sorted table to save space to hold the whole cohort.
+*